UNC System Research Opportunities Initiative

 Submitting a Proposal

 This is a limited submission program.
-NC State is typically limited to submitting one proposal (as the lead institution).
+NC State is limited to submitting one proposal (as the lead institution).
 The Vice Chancellor’s office is charged with the responsibility of selecting the proposal that will be submitted to the UNC System for each year of the program.
 NC State’s proposal is selected following an internal competition managed by the Office of Research and Innovation (ORI).
 The final proposal is submitted by the Vice Chancellor or his designee.
-Only pre-proposals submitted to ORI via InfoReady Review will be prioritized and considered for submission to the UNC System.
+Only pre-proposals submitted to ORI via the UNC ROI Submitter Dashboard will be prioritized and considered for submission to the UNC System.
 Proposals submitted directly to the UNC System will be rejected.

 Guidelines for submitting an internal pre-proposal